 Ireland’s Flag- What the Colors Represent

-My family name on my grandma’s side is ‘Minogue’ and we come from O’Callaghans Mills, County Clare, Ireland.
-While she lived in her father’s home, my grandma was forbidden to wear green because of Irish religious tensions.
+My family name on my maternal grandmother’s side is ‘Minogue’ and we come from O’Callaghans Mills, County Clare, Ireland.
+While she lived in her father’s home, my grandma was absolutely was forbidden to wear green because of religious tensions in our family.

-Michael T. Minogue came from a very loyal Irish Catholic family and when he decided to switch to the Protestant faith, his family wanted nothing to do with him.
-They outcast him and those who were his flesh and blood.
-The hurt from being ostracized trickled down to my great-grandfather and he put his foot down and forbid his children to wear green in any capacity while they lived under his roof.
+Michael’s hurt from being ostracized trickled down to my great-grandfather and he put his foot down and forbid his three children, all daughters, to wear green in any capacity while they lived under his roof.
 The reason for banning the wearing of green is because the green color in the Irish flag represents the Catholic faith and my great-grandfather was very bitter about being shunned from the family over his father’s religious decision.

-Take a look at the Irish flag and you’ll see that there are three colors.
-The orange stands for Irish Protestants, the green signifies Irish Catholics and the republican cause and the white represents the hope for peace between Catholics and Protestants.
+If you take a look at the Irish flag, you’ll see that there are three colors.
+The orange color in the flag represents Irish Protestants, the green represents Irish Catholics as well as the Republican cause, and the white in the flag represents the hope for peace between Catholics and Protestants.

-The color orange of the Irish flag is associated Northern Irish Protestants because of William of Orange, the King of England, Scotland, and Ireland who defeated King James II, a Roman Catholic, in the Battle of the Boyne near Dublin in 1690.
-William’s battle victory secured Protestant dominance over the island.
+Getting back to the flag of Ireland, the color orange in the flag represents William of Orange, the King of England, Scotland, and of Ireland who defeated King James II, a Roman Catholic, in the Battle of the Boyne which took place near Dublin in 1690.
+William’s battle victory is what secured Protestant dominance over the island.

-Green is the color that represents the Irish Catholic nationalists of the south and while it may have something to do with shamrocks and the lush green landscape, green also symbolizes revolution.
-An earlier, unofficial Irish flag (you’ve probably seen it-the gold harp on a green background) served from 1798 until the early twentieth century as a symbol of nationalism.
+Green is the color that represents the Irish Catholic nationalists of the south and while it has a small something to do with shamrocks and lush landscape, green also symbolizes revolution.
+An earlier version, the unofficial Irish flag (you’ve probably seen it, the gold harp on a green background) is what Ireland used from 1798 until the early twentieth century as a symbol of nationalism.

-The Tricolour flag was first unveiled to the public on March 7, 1848, by the militant nationalist Thomas Francis Meagher.
-People wanted to know why the flag colors changed and Thomas explained his hope for a country that is unfortunately still a dream to this day saying: “The white in the center signifies a lasting truce between the “Orange” and the “Green,” and I trust that beneath its folds the hands of the Irish Protestant and the Irish Catholic may be clasped in generous and heroic brotherhood.”
+According to History Ireland, the green, white, and orange flag was first shown to the public on March 7, 1848, by the militant nationalist Thomas Francis Meagher.
+People wanted to know why the colors of their flag were changed, and Thomas explained: “The white in the center signifies a lasting truce between the “Orange” and the “Green,” and I trust that beneath its folds the hands of the Irish Protestant and the Irish Catholic may be clasped in generous and heroic brotherhood.”